signaloid/C0-microSD-Hardware/docs/guides/flash-data-to-c0-microsd.md

 3. Verify that the C0-microSD is in **Bootloader** mode (solid red LED).
 If not, switch to **Bootloader** mode and power-cycle the device.
 You can find more details on how to switch the operation mode of your C0-microSD [here](/guides/identify-c0-microsd.html).
 4. Flash new firmware/data to the device using the `C0_microSD_toolkit.py` python script.
 While the flashing operation takes place, you should see the green LED of the C0-microSD blink rapidly.

+MicroSD to SD card adapters often have a small switch on the side, check that the switch is in the position that allows writing to the C0-microSD.
+If the switch is not in the correct position, you will encounter a permission error when attempting to flash the bitstream.

 ## Using the `C0_microSD_toolkit.py` tool
 You can use the `C0_microSD_toolkit.py` Python script to configure the C0-microSD and flash new